icebreakerone/demo-energy-mtlsonly/README.md

 In a real deployment, the server would be configured to check for revocation of client certificates.
 The client does not need to check for revocation because the server certificates are replaced daily.

-### resource/main.py
+### resource/api/main.py

-Data Service API is implemented by a [FastAPI server](resource/main.py).
+Data Service API is implemented by a [minimal server](resource/api/main.py).
 Because most of the authentication is delegated to the Nginx proxy, it does not need to do anything to ensure that only a Trust Framework participant can call API endpoints.

 However, it needs to verify that only participants with the right role can access the API.
 The `require_role()` method checks this by: